Helmet Recall: Is Your Child At Risk?

 Why Is a Cracked Helmet Shell So Dangerous?

-That cracking in the shell can increase the risk of injuries, including concussions.
+That cracking in the shell can increase the risk of injuries, including concussions and other brain injuries.
 The good news is that the company doesn’t have any reports of injury.
 The bad news is that they have accumulated nearly 30 reports of helmets that have cracked when players have been hit.

-Apparently, the helmets are supposed to have an additive that makes the shell less brittle, and that keeps it from cracking when it is struck with force.
-These helmets are missing that additive, so the shells crack and can increase risk for the players who are wearing them.
+Apparently, the helmets are supposed to have an additive that makes the shell-less brittle, and that keeps it from cracking when it is struck with force.
+These helmets are missing that additive, so the shells crack and can increase the risk for the players who are wearing them.

 What If Your Child Has Been Injured?